Bawani Imli massacre

-The Bawani Imli massacre (बावनी इमली हत्याकांड) was the execution of 52 Indian fighters including Jodha Singh Ataiya by British East India Company forces on 28 April 1858 during the Indian Rebellion of 1857.
+The Bawani Imli massacre (बावनी इमली हत्याकांड) was the execution of 52 Indian freedom fighters including Thakur Jodha Singh Ataiya by British East India Company forces on 28 April 1858 during the Indian Rebellion of 1857.
 The executions took place on a tamarind tree, locally known as "Bawani Imli" (meaning "52 tamarind"), 6 km from Bindki tehsil, and located 30 km from the town of Khajuha in Fatehpur district, Uttar Pradesh, India.
-This event is considered a significant yet often overlooked episode in Indian independence movement.
+This event is considered a significant yet often overlooked episode in the Indian independence movement.

 Background

 During the Indian Rebellion of 1857, also known as the First War of Indian Independence, various regions across India witnessed uprisings against British colonial rule.
-In Fatehpur district, Thakur Jodha Singh Ataiya, a zamindar from Rasulpur in Fatehpur district, and a prominent figure in the revolt.
+In Fatehpur district, Thakur Jodha Singh Ataiya, a zamindar from Rasulpur in Fatehpur district, was a prominent figure in the revolt.
 Inspired by contemporaries like Rani of Jhansi, Jodha Singh, alongside Deputy Collector Hikmat Ullah Khan, organised rebel activities, including the capture of the Fatehpur treasury and court.
 He also collaborated with leaders like Tatya Tope and engaged in guerrilla warfare against British forces, defeating Colonel Powell in battle.
 He was known for rallying thousands of peasants under his banner.
 He is remembered as a local hero who ignited the flame of revolt in the Awadh and Bundelkhand regions.
 However, following a betrayal by informants, Jodha Singh and 51 of his compatriots were captured by British forces near the village of Ghoora.